Skip to content

 IT resources

-We have dedicated computers that have all the software you need to complete your projects.
-Our teaching team will work with you on a range of industry-standard programmes including REVIT, AutoCAD and Sketchup to develop and realise your designs.
+We have dedicated computers equipped with all the necessary software to help you complete your projects.
+Our teaching team will work with you on a range of industry-standard programmes, including REVIT, AutoCAD and Sketchup to develop and realise your designs.

 UK students